 I was expecting to see some plaques or memorials to a time when Whitehaven had a very special place in history – the only British town to be invaded by the American Navy.
 Here’s the story…

 After attacking several British merchant ships, in April 1778 he convinced his crew that it’d be a good laugh to invade Whitehaven, where he knew a couple of decent pubs, and they could even start some fires for fun.
-So they got n their landing boats and rowed into the harbour.
-Unfortunately for him, their lanterns ran out of fuel making starting fires significantly harder.
-They attempted to set fire to a coal boat, but one of the crew spotted them and called for help from the local population.
+So they got in their landing boats and rowed into the harbour.
+Unfortunately for him, their lanterns ran out of fuel making it significantly harder to light any fires.
+They eventually attempted to set fire to a coal boat, but one of the crew spotted them and called for help from the local population.
 A large number of people came running to the quay, forcing the Americans to retreat.
 The only thing JPJ did get right was to spike the town’s cannons first, preventing the good people of Whitehaven from sinking his ship as he fled away.

 As invasions go, it was a pretty poor attempt.
 In 1999, perhaps feeling a bit sorry for poor old JPJ for being such a rubbish invader, the people of Whitehaven formally pardoned him for his raid on the town, in the presence of Lt.
 Steve Lyons representing the US Naval Attaché to the UK.